quanteonlab/ai-assistant-framework/exploration/ollama-ebook-summary/flashcards/Contract-Law-For-Dummies/cldo_part20_Determining_Whe.md

 ---
 #### Expectancy of Non-Breaching Party
 Background context: This part explains that the expectancy of the non-breaching party comes before any claim by the breaching party.
-The example involves tutoring services where a tutor agreed to provide 14 weeks of tutoring for $420 but only provided two weeks.
+The example involves tutoring services where a tutor agreed to provide 14 weeks of tutoring for$420 but only provided two weeks.

 :p If the student learned something from the two weeks, can she refuse to pay at all?
 ??x